asiridiaz/terraform-provider-lightstep/docs/resources/user_role_binding.md

   The valid project roles are:
   * Project Editor
   * Project Viewer
-  **NOTE:** With the [December 2024 custom roles release](https://docs.lightstep.com/changelog/custom-roles), Project Editor and Project Viewer no longer appear in the Cloud Observability UI.
-However, for consistency, the Terraform resource still supports those roles.
-You can assign Project Editor and Project Viewer in Terraform, and users get the expected access.
   Changes to both organization- and project-level roles for the same user can cause race conditions.
   We suggest these changes be made in two steps.
   * When lowering a user's organization-level role and upping their project-level role, first change their organization role.